Auditor General of British Columbia

-The Auditor General of British Columbia is an independent Officer of the Legislature of British Columbia, responsible for conducting audits of the government reporting entity (GRE) which consists of ministries, Crown corporations, and other government organizations such as universities, colleges, school districts, health authorities, and similar organizations that are controlled by or accountable to the provincial government.
+The Auditor General of British Columbia is an independent Officer of the Legislature of British Columbia, responsible for conducting audits of the government reporting entity (GRE) which consists of ministries, Crown corporations, and other organizations controlled by or accountable to the provincial government.
 Independence is a vital safeguard for fulfilling the Auditor General's responsibilities objectively and fairly based solely on the evidence found while conducting proper audit procedures.
 For this reason, the Auditor General reports directly to the Legislative Assembly and not the government of the day.

 The Office of the Auditor General of British Columbia (OAGBC) is located in Victoria, B.C., Canada.

 History

 Auditors General in B.C.

 The position of Auditor General in B.C. was first filled in 1861, with a continuous line of auditors general until 1917.
 However, these auditors did not benefit from objectivity and independence from government direction and operational priorities: qualities that are the distinguishing features of a modern auditing and legislative reporting function.

-The position was re-established in 1977 with the Auditor General Act, brought in by the government of the day to "fill a gap that has existed in British Columbia up to this time," according to then-Finance Minister E.M.
+The position was re-established in 1977 with the Auditor General Act, brought in to "fill a gap that has existed in British Columbia up to this time," according to then-Finance Minister E.M.
 Wolfe.

 Since then, the Auditor General has been governed solely by the Auditor General Act.
 Per the Act, the Legislative Assembly must unanimously appoint a person to be the Auditor General.
 The Auditor General holds office for a non-renewable eight-year term.

 The Auditor General can resign from the office at any time by giving written notice to the Speaker of the Legislative Assembly.
 The Auditor General can be suspended from office if a resolution is passed by 2/3 or more of the members present in the Legislative Assembly.